MuhammadSafyanTariq/yump-rides-privacy-policy/README.md

 We may update this Privacy Policy from time to time.
 We will notify you of any significant changes by posting the new policy on our app and updating the effective date.

 8. Contact Us
-If you have any questions or concerns about this Privacy Policy, please contact us at: Email: [Insert Contact Email]
+If you have any questions or concerns about this Privacy Policy, please contact us at:

-Address: [Insert Company Address]
+Email: support@yumprides.ca